 Coronavirus (COVID-19) Information for IBD Patients

 MNGI Digestive Health is continuing to monitor the Coronavirus (COVID-19) and understand the impact it may have on our IBD patients.
-As of right now, there are no reports of COVID-19 infected IBD patients.
 We are not recommending patients stop their IBD medications, especially due to the concern over the potential need for rescue corticosteroids.

 Please follow the precautions set forth by the CDC: wash your hands, avoid large crowds, and cancel all non-essential travel if possible.